rhinospray/extract_torrents/README.md

     -t TRACKER  Extract only .torrents from TRACKER.
 Use the tracker name as it appears in rutorrent (i.e. hdbits.org apollo.rip ....)

-    -l LABEL    Extract only .torrents with rutorrent label LABEL.
+    -l LABEL    Extract only .torrents that have that specific rutorrent label.

     -s PATH     Full path of the .session directory including trailing slash.
                 Default: "$SessionDir"